apache/distributedlog/docs/design/main.rst

 Completing an inprogress log segment and creating a new log segment could be executed in parallel to achieve fast log stream recovery.
 It will reduce the latency penalty for writes during ownership changed.

-Creating a new log segment during ownership change is known as ‘*obtaining an epoch during leader election*’ in distributed consensus algorithms.
-It makes clean implementation for a replicated log service, as the client that lost the ownership (aka mastership, lock) doesn’t even know the identity of the new epoch (in DL, it is the new log segment id) so it can’t accidentally write to the new log segment.
-We leverage zookeeper’s sequential znode on generating new log segment id.
+Creating a new log segment during ownership change is known as '*obtaining an epoch during leader election*' in distributed consensus algorithms.
+It makes clean implementation for a replicated log service, as the client that lost the ownership (aka mastership, lock) doesn't even know the identity of the new epoch (in DL, it is the new log segment id) so it can't accidentally write to the new log segment.
+We leverage zookeeper's sequential znode on generating new log segment id.

 Ownership Tracking
 ~~~~~~~~~~~~~~~~~~

-With the built-in fencing mechanism in storage layer and metadata updates, DistributedLog doesn’t require strict leader election
+With the built-in fencing mechanism in storage layer and metadata updates, DistributedLog doesn't require strict leader election
 to guarantee correctness.
-Therefore we use ‘`ownership tracking`’ as opposed to ‘`leader election`’ for the log stream ownership management.
+Therefore we use '`ownership tracking`' as opposed to '`leader election`' for the log stream ownership management.

 DistributedLog uses ZooKeeper ephemeral znodes for tracking the ownerships of log streams.
 Since ZooKeeper already provides `sessions` that
 can be used to track leases for failure detection.
 In production environment, we tuned the zookeeper settings to ensure failures could be